zekrom-vale/electron-quick-start/README.md

 # ----------------------------------------------

-#
-#
 # electron-quick-start

 **Clone and run for a quick way to see Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is a minimal Electron and R application that expands on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**